7heKnight/dkkt-project/README.md

-DKKT-Project
+dkkt-project
 ---

 This project built for Capstone Project in FPT University.
-This Project built for azure scanning purpose.
+This Project built for Cloud pentesting (Azure specificed) purpose.

 What will this tool do?
 ---
-Active scanning on that web site to get all resource like (links, phones, emails)
+Active scanning on that web site to get all resource like (links, phones, emails) Using [cloud_enum](https://github.com/initstring/cloud_enum) (optimized) to brute force other resource (thread = 10) Data exfilltrating of the web application

-Using [Cloud Enum](https://github.com/initstring/cloud_enum) (optimized) to brute force other resource (thread = 10)
+Using [Oh365UserFinder](https://github.com/dievus/Oh365UserFinder) for password spraying O365User

-Export to html or txt
+Using [cs_suite](https://github.com/SecurityFTW/cs_suite) (maintained) to overall pentesting Azure resource

 Disclaimer
 ---